 - Moved schools two or more times whilst in secondary education;

-- You experienced a gap of more than one year (for example leaving school at 16 but returning to complete Level 3 qualifications after several years of work);
+- You experienced a gap of more than one year (for example leaving school at 16 but returning to complete Level 3 qualifications after several years of work); - Would be in the first generation in their immediate family to go to university (neither parents/carers nor grandparents went to university).

-If you are not 100% sure whether you are eligible please apply, we do not want students to miss out on this opportunity and we will confirm whether or not you have been awarded a place.
+If you are not 100% sure whether you are eligible, please apply, we do not want students to miss out on this opportunity, and we will confirm whether or not you have been awarded a place.

-All applicants will be told whether they have been accepted on the programme by 20 November 2023.
+All applicants will be told whether they have been accepted on the programme by 20 November 2025.

-All those who have been accepted on to the programme will be asked to complete a survey by the 26 November which will enable us to tailor the subject specific content and workload for the programme, which will begin in January 2024 with an online launch event on Saturday 6 January.
+All those who have been accepted on to the programme will be asked to complete a survey by the 26 November which will enable us to tailor the subject specific content and workload for the programme, which will begin in January 2026 with an online launch event on Saturday 10 January 2026.